micked99/ICT-Wspr-complete-setup/README.md

 Available channels 00, 01, 02 - 08, 09 and Q0, Q1, Q2 - Q8, Q9

-If you have problem getting decodes, say its works fine on 20m but when you try 10m the baord tx but you dont get any decodes in wsjt-x, change this in TelemFunctions.h , look at line 295 & 296<br>
+If you have problem getting decodes, say its works fine on 20m but when you try 10m the board tx but you dont get any decodes in wsjt-x, change this in TelemFunctions.h , look at line 295 & 296<br>

  //outdivider 77000000000 or 30000000000 // If bad decodes at 24/28Mhz try the other value<br>